RosettaCommons/documentation/application_documentation/pepspec.md

 Limitations
 ===========

 This application is *NOT* for structure prediction of an entire protein.
 You need to have a model of the peptide-binding protein, although this model may be derived from experiment, homology modeling, or de novo protein folding.
 This applcation does *NOT* move the backbone of the input protein structure.
-Backbone ensembles can be generated with the [backrub](https://www.rosettacommons.org/internal/doc/mini/all_else/backrub.html) or [relax](https://www.rosettacommons.org/internal/doc/mini/all_else/relax_commands.html) applications.
+Backbone ensembles can be generated with the [[backrub]] or [[relax]] applications.
 This application does *NOT* support de novo docking of the peptide anchor residue; you need to have at bare minimum a model of a protein-peptide complex homologous to your target protein.
-To dock a single residue with no knowledge of where the binding pocket might be, you may consider using the [docking](https://www.rosettacommons.org/internal/doc/mini/all_else/ligand_dock.html) application.
+To dock a single residue with no knowledge of where the binding pocket might be, you may consider using the [[docking|ligand-dock]] application.

 Modes
 =====